tinbka/rmtools/README.md

 ```ruby
 hash.id
 ```
-? [:symbol] may give more notability in an editor, but not when whole your display is dappling with :symbols.
+? [:symbol] may give more notability in an editor, but it gets lost when whole your display is dappling with [:keys].
 ```ruby
 ary.map {|h| h["ref_id"]}
 ary1.each_with_index {|h, i| h[1] = ary2[i]}